SharePoint Online: Move a File between Document Libraries using PowerShell

 PnP PowerShell to Move a File in SharePoint Online

-Here is the PnP PowerShell cmdlet Move-PnPFile to move files between folders in SharePoint Online: This PowerShell moves the file “Recipient KSA.pdf” from “Shared Documents” to the same library’s subfolder “Active”.
+By using the Move-PnPFile command, You can automate the process of moving files between libraries, sites, and even site collections.
+In the below PowerShell example, It moves the file “Recipient KSA.pdf” from “Shared Documents” to the same library’s subfolder “Active”.

 #Config Variables